nibrasohin/ClioPhoebe/Readme.md

 # USAGE:

-Open a python interpretter in the terminal.
+Open a python interpretter.
-Then run the following commands from the datafeeds environment (To activate the environemnt run `workon datafeeds` from the primary directory of the datafeeds project):
+Then run the following commands from the datafeeds environment (To activate the environemnt run `workon datafeeds` from the root directory of the datafeeds project):

 ```
 import datetime